ricomoss/django_fixtureless/README.md

 Note:

-    Example 3 will a list with *count* charge objects.
+    Example 3 will a list with 5 *charge* objects.
 All will be unique and contain random data.

 Example 4: Model w/ single count and initial::